GreenLandisaLie/ComfyUI-RichText_BasicDynamicPrompts/README.md

 # Changelog
+- v2.7.0
+  - CTRL + Left Mouse Click on a Yellow wildcard -> opens the file with your default text editor (Notepad++ recommended)

 - v2.6.0
   - Wildcard patterns now become red when pointing to a .txt file that does not exist